GenericMappingTools/gmt/doc/rst/source/cookbook/map-projections.rst

 | Braun's cylindrical                                     | 0°          |
 +---------------------------------------------------------+-------------+

+**Example**

-A map of the world, centered on the Greenwich meridian, using the Gall's stereographic projection (standard parallel is 45°, Figure :ref:`Gall's stereographic projection <GMT_gall_stereo>`), is obtained as follows:
+A map of the world, centered on the Greenwich meridian, using the Gall's stereographic projection (standard parallel is 45°, Figure :ref:`Gall's stereographic projection <GMT_gall_stereo>`), can be obtained as follows:

 .. literalinclude:: /_verbatim/GMT_gall_stereo.txt